Chelsea power struggle explained: How Todd Boehly and Behdad Eghbali reached this point

 Since Abramovich was forced to sell Chelsea by the UK government just over two years ago, a group of US-based investors have been running the club.

-To begin with, Todd Boehly, who owns 13% of Chelsea, appeared to be in charge even though US private equity firm Clearlake Capital were the majority owners with a 61.5% stake.
+To begin with, Todd Boehly, who owns 13 per cent of Chelsea, appeared to be in charge even though US private equity firm Clearlake Capital were the majority owners with a 61.5 per cent stake.

 With Boehly as an inexperienced interim sporting director, Chelsea went on a spending spree in the summer of 2022 buying players such as Raheem Sterling, Kalidou Koulibaly and Pierre-Emerick Aubameyang.
 They also replaced Thomas Tuchel with Graham Potter as head coach.